yieldly-finance/yieldly-deterministic-account-generator/README.md

 ![screenshot 7](./docs/7.png)

 You will then be asked to enter your mnemonic phrase or master key, followed by the index of where you would like to start (for a deeper look into how the accounts are generated, please go to the "How it works" section), for testing purposes, it is recommended that you start at index 1.
-Lastly you will be prompted on how many accounts after you would like to generate after this index.
+Lastly, you will be prompted on how many accounts you would like to generate after this index.
 Please note that the maximum number of accounts that can be generated is 2⁶³ - 1.

 If all your information is correct and in range, it should print a list of addresses as shown below: